briansimiyuj/doctor-appointment-app/README.md

       1. Create a Tab Action Button component and mount it on the Appointment Tab Header component

+     **Buttons Action**

+      *Update Appointment Status*: Update appointment function will update the appointment status based on the button clicked.

+        1. Add `updateAppointmentStatus` function to the patient details context props
+        2. Call the `updateAppointmentStatus` function with the appointment and the new status as parameters

+          a.
+Create a deep copy of the patient's appointments array
+          b.
+Find the index of the appointment to update
+          c.
+Check if the appointment exists in the array
+          d.
+If the appointment exists, create a new appointment object with the updated status
+          e.
+Replace the appointment at the found index with the new appointment object
+          f.
+Update the patient's appointments array with the new array
+          g.
+Save the updated appointments to localStorage using the patient ID as part of the key
+          h.
+Implement a separate useEffect hook to load appointments from localStorage when the component mounts

 ### Settings Context

 Settings context will be used to store the user's settings and provide it to the Settings page